© All Rights Reserved exkay

 The Main Terminal Building (MTB) houses all the airlines check-in counters and administrative offices.
 There is a contact pier connected to the building for all domestic flights and a few international flights.
 The Satellite Terminal A is the terminal for international flights only.
 It is connected to the MTB by a people-mover train service called Aerotrain to move passengers between the two buildings.

-If you're on a transit flight of more than four hours during the day, you may want to do a quick tour around the Kuala Lumpur city centre.
+If you're on a transit flight of more than five hours during the day, you may want to do a quick tour around the Kuala Lumpur city centre.
+Showcase KL is a great way to catch a quick glimpse of the vibrant capital city.
 This tour can be purchased at the Satellite Terminal Building.

 Gym, Sauna, Shower

-If you're on transit from a long flight and wish to freshen up yourself, there are gym, sauna and shower facilities available at the Airside Transit Hotel in Satellite Terminal A.
+If you're on transit from a long flight and wish to freshen up yourself, there are gym, sauna and shower facilities available at the Sama-Sama Express Hotel in Satellite Terminal A.